 - Be aware that tokenization is an all-or-nothing security measure.
 It can’t be implemented piecemeal.

 - Tokenization may cause confusion on the part of customers attempting to identify transactions via the account number.
 It may be necessary to educate customers in this area.

 - Tokens should consist of random numbers with no mathematical connection to the actual account.
 They should not be created using any algorithms or other predictable methods that could be reversed.

 - The token should have the same number of digits as the original card number.

 - The last four digits of the token should be the same as the credit card number.

 - To reduce the risk of a token number matching a real account number, tokens should not begin with the numbers associated with the major card networks (3, 4, 5, or 6).

 - Merchants need to be able to quickly exchange tokens for actual card information when chargebacks are issued.
 The representment window is extremely limited; merchants can’t afford to have dispute efforts slowed down by tokenized data.

 Another costly issue associated with tokenization is the mistaken belief that extra data security means decreased fraudulent activity.
-Tokenization reduces security risks, not fraud risks.
-Merchants are still incredibly susceptible to unauthorized transactions and the accompanying chargebacks.
+By and large, tokenization reduces security risks, but not fraud risks.
+Even with tokenization, merchants are still wide-open to unauthorized transactions and the accompanying chargebacks.